DavidSchirduan/DavidSchirduan.github.io/_games/bridgetown.md

 featured: false
 ---

-Bridgetown is a pastoral liminal RPG setting of a never-ending, ever-crumbling bridge.
-Built for Troika, usable anywhere. *100 pages, color interior, A5 digest hardcover.*
+Bridgetown is a pastoral, liminal RPG setting of a never-ending, ever-crumbling bridge.
+Built for [Troika](https://www.troikarpg.com/), usable anywhere.

-<h3>After a successful <a style="color:028858" href="https://www.kickstarter.com/projects/technicalgrimoire/bridgetown-a-pastoral-liminal-rpg-setting"> Kickstarter campaign</a>, Bridgetown will be available for purchase in August 2023.</h3>
+Featuring flavorful backgrounds, a new spellcasting system, dozens of stew recipes, and a way to connect your Troika worlds together, we’re confident Bridgetown can find a home at almost any gaming table.

+Use the free One-Shot Generator to get a custom section of the Bridge with NPCs, Events, Weather, and a custom map!
+It's a great taste of what the book contains.

+*100 pages, color interior, A5 digest hardcover.*

 <div class="shopping-buttons">
+<a class="btn btn-primary itchBTN">Digital: SOON<br>at Itch.io</a>
+<a class="btn btn-primary dtrpgBTN">Digital: SOON<br>at DriveThruRPG</a>
 <a target="_blank" href="/files/Bridgetown_sheets.pdf" class="btn btn-primary">Character Sheets,<br>Handouts, and Maps</a>
 <button style="background-color:#D4CCCC;color:black;" class="btn btn-primary" onClick="document.getElementById('spanImage').scrollIntoView();">One-Shot Generator</button>
 <a target="_blank" href="/troikagenerator?mode=bridgetown" class="btn btn-primary">Generate a Character</a>